piranna/piranna.github.io/pages/hire-me.md

-If your question is related to adjust your salary offer to life level costs, you can target your offer to the region of London, Great Britain for western Europe projects, and Abu Dhabi, United Arabic Emirates for middle East and Asia based projects.
+If your question is related to adjust your salary offer to life level costs, you can target your offer to the region of London, Great Britain for western Europe projects, and Abu Dhabi or Dubai, United Arabic Emirates for middle East and Asia based projects.

 #### Are you available to relocate?

 I'm interested mostly just only on 100% remote positions, specially regarding freelance projects.
-I can consider in-site or hybrid job positions or reloation depending of the conditions, mandatory ones are:
+I can consider in-site or hybrid job positions or relocation depending of the conditions, mandatory ones are:

-- job location needs to be easily accesible in public transport, or company provides a driver, cab or taxi.
+- job location needs to be easily accessible in public transport, or company provides a driver, cab or taxi.
 All transport costs will be paid by the company
-- daily conmute time will be considered part of my paid working hours, being that regular or extra ones depending of the assigned schedule.
-Conmute hours can be compensated as extra paid holidays or free days too
+- daily commute time will be considered part of my paid working hours, being that regular or extra ones depending of the assigned schedule.
+Commute hours can be compensated as extra paid holidays or free days too
 - all this conditions needs to be specified in the contract

 Additionally, for in-site or hybrid job positions:

-- in **Madrid (Spain) area**, company will pay meal diets for all the days I would need to be presentially
+- in **Madrid (Spain) area**, company will pay meal diets for all the days I would need to be presential
-- in **outside of Madrid area**, company will pay both arrive and leave flight or train tickets (also if it's in a daily or weekly basis), and accomodation for all the time I would need to be presentially
+- in **outside of Madrid area**, company will pay both arrive and leave flight or train tickets (also if it's in a daily or weekly basis), and accommodation for all the time I would need to be presential

 Finally, if due to costs, times or logistics permanent relocation is mandatory,
 additionally:

-- company will provide accomodation during all the time of the trial period, or all the in-site time for freelance projects.
+- company will provide accommodation during all the time of the trial period, or all the in-site time for freelance projects.
 After that, company will provide a monthly bonus or salary / honoraries increment to cover flat rental costs
 - inside **Spain**, base salary will be equal or better to what I can get for an in-site position in Madrid (Spain)
-- outside **Spain**, base salary / honoraries will be at least a 30% higher or better to what I can get for a similar job position working on remote, and company offer will also includes social beneficts equal or better to the Spain basic legal ones, including health insurance, paid holidays, work and legal rights...
+- outside **Spain**, base salary / honoraries will be at least a 30% higher or better to what I can get for a similar job position working on remote, and company offer will also includes social benefits equal or better to the Spain basic legal ones, including health insurance, paid holidays, work and legal rights...